Quantum-data-driven dynamical transition in quantum learning: Fundamental dynamical equations for training a QNN

 Our study focuses on the training dynamics of both errors and kernels of the QNNs.
 To study the convergence, we often separate the error into two parts: $ \epsilon_\alpha (t)\equiv \varepsilon_\alpha(t) + \epsilon_\alpha(\infty) $ consists of a constant remaining term $\epsilon_\alpha(\infty)$ and a vanishing residual error $ \varepsilon_\alpha(t). $

-With similar techniques in obtaining Eq.~\eqref{eq:eps_dyeq}, in Appendix~\ref{app:QNTK} we derive the dynamical equation of QNTK.
+With similar techniques in obtaining Eq.~\eqref{eq:eps_dyeq}, in Method we derive the dynamical equation of QNTK.
 Combining with Eq.~\eqref{eq:eps_dyeq}, we have a set of coupled nonlinear dynamical equations for total error and QNTK

 where the dQNTK $\mu_{\gamma \alpha \beta}$ is defined as